Scope Proposal & Explainer

 Full isolation blocks off a fragment of the DOM, so that it only accepts styles that are explicitly scoped.
 General page styles do not apply.

-I have not attempted to address that form of scope in my proposal – it feels like a significantly different approach that already has work underway.
+We have not attempted to address that form of scope in this proposal – it feels like a significantly different approach that already has work underway.

 See Yu Han’s proposals for building on shadow DOM below.